International Group for Mathematical Creativity and Giftedness

 Our Team the officers of MCG wishes you all the best.

-After postponing for a year, we had a very successful twelfth international conference in Las Vegas in September 2022.
-We applaud the determination and hard work of the local chair, Bill Speer, and the 2022 MCG program committee to make it a successful event with an exciting line-up of keynote speakers and an outstanding program.
-Please, take a look at our open access proceedings to learn more.
+After having a very successful twelfth international conference in Las Vegas in September 2022, we are now in a full preparation of the next, 13th conference, which will take place on Februaray, 20-23, 2024 at Central University of Technology-Free State, South Africa.
+The LOC and the program committee work hard to make it a successful event with an exciting line-up of keynote speakers and an outstanding program.
+Please, take a look at the conference website to learn more.

 We will continue production of new issues of our newsletter that provide interesting examples of how to stimulate creativity and talents in our students.
-Thanks to everyone who has written articles for the newsletter, and especially to Milos Savic, who has been editor of the newsletter in 2017-2021.
-Congratulations to Scott Chamberlin who took over as editor with the recently published 2022 spring and fall editions.
-Contact him at Scott@uwyo.edu if you are interested in writing an article.
-In addition, Elisabet Mellroth and Milos Savic have started a blog that we hope you will add to.
+Thanks to everyone who has written articles for the newsletter, and especially to Scott Chamberlin who is a current editor and to Chriss Weiss with the recently published 2023 spring edition.
+The next, 2023 fall issue is in preparation.
+Contact him at Scott [at] uwyo.edu if you are interested in writing an article.
+In addition, Elisabet Mellroth (elisabet.mellroth [at] gmail.com continues looking after our blog that we invite you to add your post to.

 Viktor Freiman Marianne Nolte Attila Szabo Ralf Benölken